Music Foundation Model as Generic Booster for Music Downstream Tasks: Experiments

 \subsubsection{Music Mixing: Mix-Wave-U-Net, CRAFx2}

 Mix-Wave-U-Net~\citep{steinmetz2022automix} along with a modified CRAFx~\citep{martinez2020deep}, henceforth referred to as CRAFx2, are used as the baselines.
 The input to both networks is the stereo stems pre-processed by Fx-normalization~\citep{martinez2022automatic}, and the output is the stereo mixture.

-These models do not handle high-level information that is relevant to mixing, such as genre, instrumentation, or mood.
-We thus expect that conditioning these models with the extracted features, which implicitly contain such information, will improve mixing performance.
+These models do not handle high-level information relevant to mixing, such as genre, instrumentation, or mood.
+Conditioning these models with extracted features, which implicitly contain such information, is expected to improve mixing performance.
 The features are computed from the monaural downmix of the mixture, which corresponds to the summation of the Fx-normalized input stems.
 To incorporate these features, we condition both networks using Feature-wise Linear Modulation (FiLM) layers~\citep{perez2018film}.
 For Mix-Wave-U-Net, we inject features into the up-sampling and bottleneck one-dimensional (1D) convolutional blocks.
 For CRAFx2, we use FiLM layers to condition both the latent-space mixer and synthesis back-end (see Appendix~\ref{appendix:mixing_waveunet}).

 We train all models on MUSDB18, and the stereo-invariant loss, along with all training hyperparameters, remains the same, as in a previous study~\citep{martinez2022automatic}.
-Due to the inherent subjectivity of the task, identifying a single best model is challenging.
-Thus, as shown in Table~\ref{tab:summary_of_mdt}, an objective evaluation is conducted by measuring the proximity between the output mixes and target mixes on the same test sets as in the above study~\citep{martinez2022automatic}.
+Due to the inherent subjectivity of the task, identifying the best model is challenging.
+Thus, as shown in Table~\ref{tab:summary_of_mdt}, an objective evaluation is conducted by measuring the proximity between the output mixes and target mixes on the same test sets as in~\citet{martinez2022automatic}.
 The proximity measurement is based on objective metrics~\citep{steinmetz2022automix, martinez2022automatic}.
-These metrics consist of spectral, panning, dynamic, and loudness low-level audio features, which are related to the key audio characteristics often manipulated during the mixing process.
+These metrics consist of spectral, panning, dynamic, and loudness low-level audio features, which are the key audio characteristics often manipulated during the mixing process.
 Further details and experiments are provided in Appendices~\ref{appendix:mixing_experiments} and~\ref{appendix:mixing_results}, respectively.

 As shown in Table~\ref{tab:mixing}, conditioning both architectures with the \mfm features improved objective performance.
 The training and validation curves in Figure~\ref{fig:mixing_trainvalid_curves} of Appendix~\ref{appendix:mixing_results} show a faster loss decrease in early epochs and better generalization, respectively.
 Although there is no standardized objective evaluation due to the subjective nature of the task~\citep{steinmetz2022automix}, the presented metrics suggest that the best-performing model closely aligns with the target mixes, resembling professional human-made mixes.